-Grievance Procedures

-Section 01.30.1

-IV B

-Annual Analysis

-- 1. The Director of Public Safety will ensure that an analysis of all grievances filed against the department is conducted on an annual basis.
-The analysis will be utilized to determine if a trend exists in filed grievances and evaluate steps necessary to limit future grievances. - 2.
-The annual analysis will be in a form prescribed by the Director of Public Safety.
+Grievance Procedures Section 01.30.1 IV B Annual Analysis conducted on an annual bas ty will ensure that an analysis of all grievances fi is.
+The analysis will be utilized to determine if a s necessary to limit future grievances. in a form prescribed by the Director of Public S afety.

-A review of departmental records for the past calendar year indicates that there were no employee grievances filed with the Office of the City Administrator on behalf of an employee of the Orangeburg Department of Public Safety.
+A review of departmental records for the past calendar year indicates that there were two employee grievances filed with the Office of the City Administrator on behalf of an employee of the Orangeburg Department of Public Safety.
+One grievance was in response to a termination of an employee.
+The Grievance Committee as well as City Council upheld the agencies position in the matter.
+The second grievance was filed in response to a written reprimand of an employee.
+The grievance committee unanimously upheld the position of the agency; however the reprimand was overturned by City Council.
 No modifications of the system are deemed necessary at this time.